RPasquale/dspy-code/STREAMLINED_DEV_WORKFLOW.md

-# 🚀 Streamlined Development Workflow for Blampert
+# 🚀 Streamlined Development Workflow for DSPy Code

 ## Overview

-Blampert now includes a **streamlined development workflow** that makes it super easy for human users to publish packages, push to GitHub, and update version numbers.
+DSPy Code now includes a **streamlined development workflow** that makes it super easy for human users to publish packages, push to GitHub, and update version numbers.
 No more complex commands or manual steps!

 ## 🎯 **Super Easy Commands**